 I have learned the art of compassionate self-forgiveness.
 Anytime I judge someone as wrong, I know that what I’m seeing in that person lurks inside of me.
 I look within for the behavior or attitude that I am judging, and I own it.
 If it’s not apparent, I ask myself whether I could conceive of it being a part of my experience under a different set of circumstances.
 I forgive myself for having made that judgment in the first place.
 I compassionately embrace that aspect of myself.
 Compassionate self-forgiveness allows me to release judgment and return to my Authentic and Divine Self.
 It’s like starting with a clean slate.
 This is what allows me to live moment-by-moment in a state of joy.
 What’s not to love about that?
 Every moment is a new one.

 Committing unconditionally to a life of joy is the key to living a life of joy.
 What facilitates that commitment is twofold: holding beliefs that are in alignment with truth, and practicing compassionate self-forgiveness.
 Are you up for a life of joy?
-I'd love to coach you!
-You can schedule a session at www.irenekendig.com/page/soulcentered-coaching.
+I'd love to facilitate you!
+Call me to schedule a session: 571-271-7989.